Frequently asked questions on the site and in the online store - that's why you need them

-In this post, I will try to explain in simple words:
+In this post I will try to explain in simple terms:

-- Where do you get questions for an FAQ?
+- Where can I get questions for the FAQ?

 This is nothing more than a FAQ section, which additionally contains answers to these questions.

-If your FAQ is written correctly, it contains the most frequently asked questions and a simple explanation of problems, it can help buyers at different stages of making a purchase.
+If your FAQ is written correctly, it contains the most frequently asked questions and a simple explanation of problems, it can help buyers at different stages of the purchase.
 He may also decide to cooperate with your company.

-In a word, frequently asked questions on your site and in the online store reduce the anxiety of customers, for example, when making purchases, which can affect their final quantity and your income.
+In a word, frequently asked questions on your website and online store reduce the anxiety of customers, for example, when making purchases, which can affect their final quantity and your income.

-Responding quickly to customer questions is the main purpose of the FAQ page, but the functions and benefits of the page can be much more than you think.
+Responding quickly to customer questions is the main purpose of the FAQ page, but the page can have much more features and benefits than you think.